You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 Four Points by Sheraton Bansko Hotel (image credit: Marriott)

-So I wouldn’t waste precious Marriott Bonvoy points there, but every traveler is different and even those who don’t want to rack their brains should take advantage of the increased deal on the Marriott Bonvoy Amex Card.
+So I wouldn’t waste precious Marriott Bonvoy points there, but every traveler is different, and even those who don’t want to rack their brains should get the Marriott Bonvoy Amex Card eventually (its increased welcome bonus is usually in the Spring; we’ll let you know so you don’t miss it).

 Map of the Schengen Area